-Any number of rhinoplasty techniques may be used to reduce the size of a large nose and improve its appearances.
+Any number of rhinoplasty techniques may be used to reduce the size of a large nose and improve its appearance.
 It all depends on the patient’s unique nasal structure.
 The goal is to reduce the size of the nose while maintaining harmony with the rest of the face.
 Computer imaging is often useful when planning such a procedure.
-Reducing the size of the nose often requires osteotomies, and often involves techniques to refine a large tip, such as alarplasty, as well as removal of a dorsal hump.
+Reducing the size of the nose often requires osteotomies and techniques to refine a large tip, such as alarplasty, as well as the removal of a dorsal hump.

 If the bump is large, the nasal bones may need to be “infractured” and then brought together, to eliminate the possibility of an issue called open roof deformity.
 If the bump is caused by excess cartilage, it can be shaved down.
 If the bump is due to a depression between the eyes, it may be possible to insert a graft in the area to fill the depression.
 Or, if the bump is in the lower third of the nose and came about as a result of trauma that caused the septum to lower, the septum can be raised.
 Drooping due to aging can also lead to nasal bumps.

 Again, there are many possible causes, so you will need to schedule a consultation with Dr. Rizk to find out exactly what is causing your nasal bump(s).
 Dr. Rizk will view the bump with a 3D camera to determine what is causing the problem, prior to determining the best course of action in your case.